andrewchambers/p92000l-rust/example/recover9pl/README.md

 # recover9pl

-A proxy server for 9p2000.l that tracks attached fids and is able to re-establish the attach points on network failure.
+A proxy server for 9p2000.l that tracks attached fids and is able to re-establish the attach points after network failure.
 This proxy means you don't need to re-mount your filesystem on disconnect.

 Any requests that happen during a disconnected period will